 - Spouse’s services rendered as a parent or homemaker

+Child support is separate from alimony.
+The purpose of child support is to ensure that underage children are cared for until they reach the age of majority.
 In Alabama, judges must follow statutory guidelines regarding child support unless there is an acceptable reason to deviate.
-Generally, child custody decisions are made based on what is in the best interest of the child and courts will take several factors into account, including the:
+Generally, child custody decisions are made based on what is in the best interest of the child and courts will take several factors into account, including the following:

 - Home environments of each parent

 - Recommendations from experts

 - Relationship between the child and each parent

 - Sex and age of the child